-Because the Cerbo-S GX is connected to many different products, please ensure that proper care is taken with isolation to prevent ground loops.
+Because the EGX is connected to many different products, please ensure that proper care is taken with isolation to prevent ground loops.
 In 99% of installations this will not be a problem.

-- · VE.Bus ports are isolated - · VE.Direct ports are isolated - · VE.Can ports are not isolated. - USB ports are not isolated.
+- · VE.Bus ports are isolated - · VE.Direct ports are isolated - · VE.Can port 1 is galvanically isolated, VE.Can port 2 is non-isolated - USB ports are not isolated.
 Connecting a WiFi Dongle or GPS Dongle will not create a problem as it is not connected to another power supply.
 Even though there will be ground loop when you mount a separately-powered USB hub, during extensive testing we have not found that it caused any issues. - · The Ethernet port is isolated, except for the shield: use unshielded UTP cables for the Ethernet network.